dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/dapps/smart-contracts/substrate-l1/ternoa.md

     - **TEE-Powered Security**: Ternoa Fortress uses TEEs to secure off-chain data with on-chain encryption keys, allowing for the creation of private, trustless applications.
 This feature will also extend to Ternoa zkEVM upon its launch.
     - **Privacy Features**: Developers can build applications that control access to confidential data without relying on third parties.
 3. **Robust Security**
-    - **Substrate Framework**: Built on Substrate, Ternoa Chain benefits from the framework’s security features, including a thoroughly audited codebase and a Proof of Stake (PoS) consensus mechanism.
+    - **Polkadot SDK Framework**: Built on the Polkadot SDK, Ternoa Chain benefits from the framework’s security features, including a thoroughly audited codebase and a Proof of Stake (PoS) consensus mechanism.
     - **Decentralization**: The network is supported by hundreds of nodes and validators, ensuring decentralization and security.
 Ternoa’s architecture is also compatible with Polkadot’s network security.
     - **Enhanced Security with zkEVM**: Ternoa zkEVM combines zero-knowledge proofs with TEE proofs for superior network security.

 ## Ternoa Networks and Their Purposes
 1. **Ternoa Chain**
     - **Purpose**: Facilitates the onboarding of Web2 developers into Web3.
-    - **Features**: WASM deployment environment for smart contracts, pre-coded primitives accessible via JavaScript, and integration with Substrate.
+    - **Features**: WASM deployment environment for smart contracts, pre-coded primitives accessible via JavaScript, and integration with the Polkadot SDK.
 2. **Ternoa Fortress**
     - **Purpose**: Provides data privacy and decentralized security.
     - **Features**: A TEE coprocessor network with native key management capabilities.